ChatTheatre/SkotOS/README.md

 You can find [extensive documentation of it in GitHub Pages](https://ChatTheatre.github.io/SkotOS-Doc).

+If you just want to play a SkotOS-based game, [The Gables](https://login.gables.chattheatre.com/login.php) is still operated by ChatTheatre.

 ## Status

 The SkotOS codebase has transitioned from "unreleased, unsupported and nearly unusable" to "usable by the brave and determined."
 As the description above suggests, this is not a smooth and easy experience.
-You'll have an easier time if your team includes at leasts one skilled developer and at least one skilled writer willing to use annoying interfaces.
+You'll have an easier time if your team includes at least one skilled developer and at least one skilled writer willing to use annoying interfaces.
 Those two can be the same person if they have a lot of free time.

 SkotOS does ***not*** require great sophistication in modern web technologies.
 There's just enough of that to wrap an old-style monolithic application server and attach it to the current internet.